DataSF/draft-publishing-standards/boundaries/supervisor_districts.md

 | ... | 11 |

 ## Why is there a district 0 or no district?
 Sometimes a dataset doesn't have accurate geographic information or there just isn't a relevant location for the record.
-For example, not all 311 calls have a location because some are people seeking information.
+For example, [not all 311 cases](https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6) have a location because some are people seeking information.
 In these cases, you'll find either a 0 or a blank value for Supervisor District.